 - Improved cash flow through secured loans to the operating company

-Internationally, there are NUM_GLOBAL_CAPTIVES captive insurance companies in operation, with most sponsored by United States entities.
+As of 2017, there are NUM_GLOBAL_CAPTIVES captive insurance companies in operation internationally, with most sponsored by United States entities.

-Captive legislation is being passed across the U.S., providing greater opportunities for closely-held businesses to take charge of their risk management.
-Business owners of profitable closely-held companies in manufacturing, transportation, construction, healthcare services, and other industries are seeing first-hand what captive insurance companies can do.
+Captive insurance legislation is being passed across the U.S., providing greater opportunities for closely-held businesses to take charge of their risk management.
+Business owners in manufacturing, transportation, construction, healthcare services, and other industries are seeing first-hand what captive insurance companies can do.

 How Captive Insurance Companies Work

 Captive insurance companies work in very much the same ways as conventional insurance companies, but with a few key distinctions.
 A business owner, typically referred to as the “insured,” pays premiums to the captive insurance company.
 If the captive is formed under Section 831(b) of the Internal Revenue Code, premiums are paid at a 0% Federal income tax level.
 And as of January 1, CURRENT_YEAR, the cap on premiums is CURRENT_PREMIUM_CAP million and is indexed for inflation.
 These funds accumulate inside the captive over time, offering business owners a source of funding for operational needs.
 This is in addition to tailored risk coverage, which may be expensive or unavailable through the commercial markets.